vrtulka23/pics/README.md

   ...
 ```
 Note that node `<setting>`-s follow immediatelly after its definition and are indented.
-As a convention we use 2 white spaces for indentation.
 `<type>` and `<unit>` do need to be defined only first time, when the parameter is defined.
 All other occurences inherit the same `<type>`.
 `<unit>`-s of subsequent occurences can be different.